"EU Pilot" is a scheme designed to resolve compliance problems without having to resort to infringement proceedings.

 (based on one single indicator)

 Indicator - EU 28 governments' average response time

 Facts and Figures

-These policy areas represent altogether 68 % of the total number of EU pilot files.
+These policy areas together represent 64% of all new EU pilot files.